 Google’s free analytics software is easy to use and helps you improve performance across your sites, apps, and other marketing channels.
 Once you familiarize yourself with the tool, Google Analytics can help you turn customer insights into actionable solutions for your business.

-Once you’ve installed the software (we help for free), you’ll want to link your Google Analytics account to your Google AdWords account.
+Once you’ve installed the software (we help for free), you’ll want to link your Google Analytics account to your Google Ads account.
 This takes up to ten minutes and requires a bit of focus for first-timers.
 Here is a handy step-by-step guide.

 2. Find landing pages with high bounce rates

 One of our favorite metrics, bounce rate, is a bullet-proof way to identify potential waste and areas of improvement.
 A bounce is someone who came to your website, didn’t like what they saw, then immediately left.
 A high bounce rate is a strong indicator that either your attracting the wrong visitors to your site – or your landing page isn’t meeting their expectations.

 To identify your pages with high bounce rates, open Google Analytics and navigate to Behavior > Site Content > Landing Pages.
 Look for pages that have a high bounce rate – anything over 60%.

 If you’re sending traffic to these pages via Google Ads, review the campaign, keywords, and ads that that are actively sending traffic to these pages.
 Chances are you either need to refine your keyword targeting, your ad copy, or the landing page itself.
 These are common areas of wasted clicks, which equals wasted money.

 3. Monitor your Google Ads campaigns daily

 Yes, we said daily.
 While this may seem like a daunting task, it’s essential to running a well-optimized campaign.
 If you don’t do this, even if you do an extensive fine-tuning of your campaign, a few weeks later you could be back on track to waste hundreds if not thousands of dollars.